 Introduction

-This reading list is a carefully curated collection that illuminates the American context, especially in relation to the emergence of an authentic form of American Fascism.
-It spans from the country’s inception and its foundational ideals to the exploration of economic practices and the myths that shape our national identity.
-Together, these works equip the reader with the critical understanding necessary to construct a truly American movement.
-In engaging with these texts, one will uncover not only the roots of our political landscape but also the vibrant spirit that embodies American exceptionalism.
-However, only a of the books lie outside the American context; this inclusion is intentional, as they provide the necessary inspiration to help shape the foundation of everything else.
-They represent the universal insights essential for properly understanding and constructing our own movement.
+This reading list is a thoughtfully assembled guide that sheds light on the American experience, particularly in connection to the rise of a distinct strain of American fascism.
+It traces a path from the nation’s founding and its core principles to an examination of economic systems and the narratives that define our collective identity.
+These works collectively arm readers with the insight needed to forge a genuinely American movement.
+By delving into these texts, one will discover not only the origins of our political terrain but also the dynamic energy that captures American uniqueness.
+A small selection of the books steps beyond the American framework; this is deliberate, as they offer vital inspiration to anchor and inform the rest of the collection.
+They bring universal perspectives that are critical for fully grasping and building our own movement.

 Reading List on American Fascism